Gallosiciliani/languagefeatures/README.md

 of the Gallo-Sicilian variety of Nicosia from their Latin etymons.

-Finally, a validator to check whether the derivations in a dataset are compliant with the linguistic phenomena definitions provided in their owns ontology is provided as
+Finally, a validator to check whether the derivations in a dataset are compliant with the linguistic phenomena definitions provided in their owns ontology is available as Java ARchive <code>liphtools-1.0-jar-with-dependencies.jar</code>.
-<code>liph-0.1-jar-with-dependencies.jar</code>.